-For evaluating a proposed IMS, focus on realistic task durations, predecessor/successor relationships, and identification of critical path tasks with viable risk mitigation and contingency plans.
-An IMS summarized at too high a level may often result in obscuring critical execution elements, and contributing to failure of the EVMS to accurately report progress (for more details on EVMS, refer to the article on Acquisition Management Metrics in this section).
-A high-level IMS may also fail to show related risk management approaches being used, which often results in long duration tasks and artificial linkages masking the true critical path.
+Evaluate a contractor's IMS carefully.
+For evaluating a contractor's proposed IMS, the evaluator must be knowledgeable in and familiar with the contractor's technical proposal in the area of evaluation.
+The evaluator should focus on realistic task durations, predecessor/successor relationships, and identification of critical path tasks, viable resource loading at the task level and viable risk mitigation and contingency plans.
+A contractor's IMS should also include, at the appropriate fidelity level, key external dependencies, subcontractor tasks and deliverables, and government GFE/GFP/GFI deliverables.
+An IMS without lower tier detailed information may often result in obscuring critical execution elements and contributing to failure of the EVMS to accurately report progress (for more details on EVMS, see the SEG article Acquisition Management Metrics).
+An unsupported high-level IMS may also fail to show related risk management approaches being used, which often results in long duration tasks and artificial linkages masking the true critical path.

-Measurable Criteria: Criteria established for IMP accomplishments should be measurable (i.e., satisfactory completion of a test event, approval of a study report, or verification of an activity or test).
-Consider including accomplishment of critical performance requirements (key performance parameters or technical performance metrics).
-For these, it important to link criteria to the specification versus the actual performance requirement embedded in the criteria so requirements do not have to be maintained in more than one document.
+Establish measurable criteria.
+Criteria established for IMP accomplishments should be measurable (i.e., satisfactory completion of a test event, approval of a study report, or verification of an activity or test).
+Consider including critical performance requirements (key performance parameters or technical performance metrics) as accomplishment entrance or exit criteria.

-Multiple Delivery/Increment Programs: On programs with multiple deliveries and/or multiple increments, ensure that the IMS includes cross-delivery order and cross-increment relationships.
+Include relationships for multiple delivery/increment programs.
+On programs with multiple deliveries and/or multiple increments, ensure that the IMS includes cross-delivery order and cross-increment relationships.
 This is valuable when conducting critical path analyses on the IMS.
-These relationships sometimes drive "ripple effects" across the delivery orders and work tasks, and when analyzing a critical path or estimating a "what if" or total cost for a modification, this is an extremely valuable factor.
+These relationships sometimes drive "ripple effects" across the delivery orders and work packages.
+Insight into these relationships can be an extremely valuable factor when analyzing a critical path or estimating a "what if" or total cost for a modification.

-Communicating via IMS: The IMS can be used to communicate with stakeholders on a regular basis.
+Communicate via IMS.
+The IMS can be used to communicate with stakeholders on a regular basis.
 For enterprise systems with large numbers of external interfaces and programs, the IMS can be used as the integration tool to indicate and track milestones relevant to the other programs.

-- Department of Defense, October 21, 2005, Integrated Master Plan and Integrated Master Schedule: Preparation and Use Guide, version 0.9.
+Department of Defense, October 21, 2005, Integrated Master Plan and Integrated Master Schedule: Preparation and Use Guide, Ver.
+0.9, accessed September 14, 2017.